Mark-McKay-Student/Celestial/README.md

 ---

-### If you wish to complete your final project using Unity or some other system, contact your teacher ASAP.
+### If you wish to complete your final project using some other system or language, contact your teacher ASAP.

 ---